Back to Library

 Atom Economy

-Definition: Atom economy is a measure of the efficiency of a chemical reaction in terms of the number of atoms that are incorporated into the desired product compared to the total number of atoms in the reactants.
+Definition: Atom economy is a measure of the efficiency of a chemical reaction.
+It quantifies the proportion of reactant atoms that are incorporated into the desired product.
+A higher atom economy indicates less waste is generated.

 Key Points:

-• Importance: Atom economy is a valuable metric for designing sustainable and environmentally friendly chemical processes.
+• Importance: Atom economy is a crucial metric in green chemistry, promoting sustainable and environmentally friendly chemical processes by minimizing waste.

-• Ideal Reactions: Reactions with an atom economy of 100% are ideal, meaning all atoms in the reactants are incorporated into the product.
+• Ideal Reactions: An atom economy of 100% is ideal, signifying that all reactant atoms are incorporated into the desired product.
+This is rarely achieved in practice.

-• Challenges: Achieving high atom economy can be challenging, especially in complex reactions involving multiple steps.
+• Challenges: Achieving high atom economy can be difficult, particularly in complex multi-step reactions or reactions with inherently low atom economy due to the nature of the transformation.

 Main Concepts:

-• Green Chemistry: Atom economy is a fundamental principle of green chemistry, which aims to reduce waste and environmental impact in chemical processes.
+• Green Chemistry: Atom economy is a core principle of green chemistry, aiming to reduce waste and environmental impact throughout the chemical lifecycle.

-• Waste Reduction: By maximizing atom economy, chemical reactions can be designed to produce less waste, reducing the need for disposal and treatment.
+• Waste Reduction: Maximizing atom economy directly leads to less waste, reducing the need for expensive and environmentally taxing waste disposal and treatment.

-• Sustainability: Atom economy contributes to sustainability by conserving resources and protecting the environment.
+• Sustainability: High atom economy contributes significantly to sustainability by conserving resources and minimizing environmental pollution.

 Atom Economy Experiment: Synthesis of Esters